Skip to main content Accessibility

 The Moorish sovereign citizen movement has no unified leadership.
 Most operate as individuals and get information about Moorish sovereignty online or from paid seminars taught by sovereign gurus.
 In contrast, Moorish sovereign citizen groups generally are small, consisting of a couple of dozen followers, many of whom are nominally led by one or two charismatic individuals who profit from the promotion of Moorish doctrines and the preparation and sale of bogus legal documents to those embracing their Moorish nationality or heritage.

 There are no reliable figures available on the number of active Moorish sovereigns.
 A recent survey of Moorish sovereign-related social media sites consistently indicated about 3,000 to 4,000 followers.
 Furthermore, an official website for submitting petitions to Congress featured a Moorish American sovereignty petition that had over 6,200 petitioners.
-Self-declared Moorish sovereigns have also been arrested in all regions of the country and many major cities within the United States.
+Self-declared Moorish sovereigns have also been arrested in all regions of the country and many major U.S. cities.

-Primary activities by these groups include the teaching of training seminars and videotaped classes that instruct participants on how to carry out financial scams and frauds common to sovereign groups.
+These groups’ primary activities include the teaching of training seminars and videotaped classes that instruct participants on how to carry out financial fraud common to sovereign groups.

 Moorish sovereigns often sustain themselves by selling bogus legal documents, fraudulent auto insurance forms, fake license plates, counterfeit passports and various other documents.
 They also save money by practicing tax avoidance schemes or tax fraud.
 They have perpetrated large-scale financial fraud, including creating false money orders, fraudulent cashier’s checks and bogus financial instruments.
 In some cases, their fraudulent activity is part of a larger sovereign practice called the “redemption doctrine.”
 It declares that Moors (like all sovereigns) can incorporate themselves, thereby allowing individuals to use themselves as personal assets worth tens of millions of dollars.

-Federal, state and local law enforcement have encountered Moorish sovereigns committing a wide range of minor or white collar criminal activity including traffic violationshouse squattingtax fraudfinancial scams and violations of government regulations.
+Federal, state and local law enforcement have encountered Moorish sovereigns committing a wide range of minor or white-collar criminal activity including traffic violations, house squatting, tax fraud, financial scams and violations of government regulations.
 Of further concern, Moorish sovereigns have recently engaged in violent retaliation against police, court officers and other civil authorities beyond the mere filing of false liens against them and other forms of harassment.
-Some Moorish sovereign citizens have also been known to target their own for financial scams and other criminal activity.
+Some Moorish sovereign citizens have also been known to target their own for financial frauds and other criminal activity.

-Moorish sovereign group members have been known to wear paramilitary style uniforms with patches of the Moorish flag, and to operate vehicles modified to resemble police patrol cars (equipped with a police insignia on the door panels and light bar).
-The Rise of the Moors is one such group, which donned paramilitary style uniforms and participated in firearms training.
+Moorish sovereign group members have been known to wear paramilitary style uniforms with patches of the Moorish flag, and to operate vehicles modified to resemble police cars (equipped with a police insignia on the door panels and light bar).
+Rise of the Moors, one such group, has donned paramilitary style uniforms and participated in firearms training.
 Group leader Jamhal Talib Abdullah posted a photo of the group doing marksmanship training on Facebook in August 2020.

-On July 3, 2021, eleven members of Rise of the Moors, including its leader, were approached by a state trooper while their vehicles were stopped on Interstate 95 in Wakefield, Massachusetts.
-The group was in possession of guns and other tactical gear, none of which was licensed, including their vehicles.
+On July 3, 2021, 11 members of Rise of the Moors, including its leader, were approached by a state trooper while their vehicles were stopped on Interstate 95 in Wakefield, Massachusetts.
+The group had guns and other tactical gear, none of which was licensed, including their vehicles.
 Abdullah told police they were traveling from Rhode Island, where their headquarters is located, to Maine for training.

 This is not the first time Moorish sovereigns have possessed illegal firearms or engaged in confrontations with the police.
 A small number of Moors have been involved in shootings, bank robberies and murders.

 Overall, Moorish sovereigns have not shown widespread interest in deploying explosive or incendiary devices.
 Even so, a small number of Moorish sovereigns have pursued more violent paths and participated in terrorist plots.
-In 1993, the only American-born suspect connected with the plot targeting New York City landmarks, Clement Rodney Hampton-El (including the successful bombing of the World Trade Center), espoused Moorish ideology.
-Also, some members of the Liberty City Seven terror cell in Miami, Florida, adhered to Moorish ideology.
+In 1993, Clement Rodney Hampton-El, the only American-born suspect connected with the plot targeting New York City landmarks (including the successful bombing of the World Trade Center), espoused Moorish ideology.
+Also, some members of the Liberty City Seven terror cell in Miami adhered to Moorish ideology.

 Several recent incidents highlight Moorish sovereigns’ propensity for violence and criminal activity:

 • On Feb.
-9, 2018, Tierre Guthrie was killed at his home in Locust Grove, Georgia, after he initiated a firefight with sheriffs who had a warrant for his arrest.
-Locust Grove Police Officer Chase Maddox, who arrived to provide backup, was shot and killed by Guthrie, and sheriffs’ deputies Ralph “Sid” Callaway and Michael Corley were also shot.
-The warrant was for a failure to appear in court over a minor traffic violation Guthrie previously incurred.
+9, 2018, Tierre Guthrie was killed at his home in Locust Grove, Georgia, after he initiated a firefight with sheriffs who had a warrant for his arrest for failure to appear in on court a minor traffic violation.
+Locust Grove police officer Chase Maddox, who arrived to provide backup, was shot and killed by Guthrie, and sheriffs’ deputies Ralph “Sid” Callaway and Michael Corley were also shot.

 • On Sept.
 11, 2017, Marcel A. Walton, a self-proclaimed “Grand Sheik” of a Moorish temple in Chicago, was sentenced to nearly six years in federal prison for causing the Internal Revenue Service to issue more than $3.2 million in fraudulent tax returns.
 Walton filed similarly fraudulent returns for 17 other people on the false pretense that temple members were entitled to remuneration from the United States government for its purported use of Moorish lands.

 • On Jan.
-9, 2017, Markeith D. Loyd, a Moorish sovereign, shot Orlando police officer Debra Clayton multiple times when she confronted him outside a Walmart near the Pine Hills neighborhood in Florida.
-Lloyd had previously murdered his ex-girlfriend Sade Dixon and their unborn baby, and Clayton was attempting to apprehend him.
-After shooting Clayton, Lloyd fled the scene in his vehicle and ran over an Orange County Sheriff's Deputy who was trying to stop him.
-Loyd received a life sentence for Dixon’s murder, while a jury recommended a death sentence for Loyd in the case of Clayton’s death.
+9, 2017, Markeith D. Loyd, a Moorish sovereign, shot Orlando, Florida, police Lt.
+Debra Clayton multiple times when she confronted him outside a Walmart.
+Loyd was wanted for murdering his ex-girlfriend Sade Dixon and their unborn baby, and Clayton was attempting to apprehend him.
+After shooting Clayton, Loyd fled the scene in his vehicle and ran over an Orange County sheriff's deputy who was trying to stop him.
+Loyd received a life sentence for Dixon’s murder and was sentenced to death for Clayton’s murder.

 • On July 17, 2016, Gavin Eugene Long, an alleged member of the Washitaw Nation, ambushed six police officers, killing three with an assault rifle in Baton Rouge, Louisiana.
-Long was killed in the ensuing shootout with police.
+Long was killed in a shootout with police.

-• On April 5, 2016, an improvised explosive device detonated at a residence in Columbus, Ohio.
-Alphonso D. Mobley, Jr., a Moorish sovereign citizen, lost both hands in the explosion.
-Mobley, and Roberto M. Innis, Jr., (who was not injured) were each charged with possession and manufacture of an explosive device, which they reportedly intended to use during a bank robbery.
+• On April 5, 2016, an improvised explosive device detonated at a home in Columbus, Ohio.
+Alphonso D. Mobley Jr., a Moorish sovereign citizen, lost both hands in the explosion.
+Mobley and Roberto M. Innis Jr. (who was not injured) were charged with possession and manufacture of an explosive device, which they intended to use during a bank robbery.
 Innis was sentenced to 12 years in prison, and Mobley to 14 years.